-Examination board: Edexcel IMU0 Topics studied: Performing: Grade 4 is the minimum standard for the recording of performances.
+Examination board: Edexcel IMU0 Performing: Grade 4 is the minimum standard for the recording of performances.
 Higher grade work is awarded extra marks.
-Certificates of grades are not required.
-Recordings can be made at any time during Year 11.
-One solo and one ensemble piece are submitted.
-Composing: A portfolio of compositions in interesting and varied styles will be put together during the course.
+Grade exams need not have been taken.
+Recordings are made during Year 11.
+Solo and ensemble pieces are submitted.
+Composing: A range of compositional styles, techniques, genres and structures are studied.
+Students will compose using LogicPro and / or MuseScore.
 Two compositions will be submitted.
-Appraising: There are 4 areas of study: Instrumental Music, Vocal Music, Music for Stage and Screen, Fusions.
+Appraising: There are four areas of study with eight set works: Instrumental Music, Vocal Music, Music for Stage and Screen, Fusions.
 Set works include Defying Gravity, Star Wars, and Killer Queen as well as some classical works.
-Assessment: Performing (30%) Assessment: One solo piece in any style, and one ensemble piece any style.
-End of the Spring term in Year 11 is the coursework deadline Composing (30%) Free composition in any style, and one composition to a set brief.
-End of the Spring term in Year II is the coursework deadline Appraising (40%): Written paper listening to a CD (1 hour 45 minutes) Section A: Short answer questions based on Set Works, Melodic and Rhythmic Dictation and an unfamiliar piece.
+Wider listening skills will be Wars, and Killer Queen as well as some classical works.
+Wider listening skills will be developed based on the four areas of study.
+Performing (30%) Marked internally with exam board moderation Piece may be in any style.
+Pieces may be performed on more than one instrument.
+Solo and ensemble performances must both be at least one minute long with the total performance at least four minutes long.
+Multiple pieces may be played.
+Composing (30%) Marked internally with exam board moderation Free composition in any style, and one composition to a set brief, released at the start of Year II.
+End of the Spring term in Year II is the coursework deadline.
+Appraising (40%): Written paper listening to a CD (I hour 45 minutes) Section A: Short answer questions based on Set Works, Melodic and Rhythmic Dictation and an unfamiliar piece.
 Section B: Set works essay question comparing a Set Work with an unfamiliar piece.
-Course requirements: Minimum Grade 4 standard of performance by Year 11 Theory of Music approximately Grade 3 at the start of the course is desirable.
-The exam need not have been taken.
-Pupil's GCSE Music and Anthology, approximately £25.
-Purchase of Pupil Sibelius at £90 is highly recommended.
-Trips to concerts.
-Revision book, approximately £13.
+Instrumental / singing lessons must be taken.
+Theory of Music of approximately Grade 3 at the start of the course is desirable.
+Good ability in English.
+Pupil's GCSE Music Student book, Set Works Anthology, Study Guide, Step Up To GCSE Music, Revision Guide.
+All supplied by the school and invoiced to parents.